tehami02/familyGuy/README.md

 To get started with the project in your local development environment, follow these steps:

-1.Fork and Clone the repository to your local machine.
+1. Fork and Clone the repository to your local machine.

 ```bash
 https://github.com/your-username/familyGuy.git